 Since menopause is considered a health issue, it is still considered by most to be private.
 However, privacy is different than silence, and there is a scarcity of conversation about something that currently affects millions of American women each year.
 Even doctors may not have adequate training or information about menopause, so women sometimes suffer more because of the gap in knowledge.
 Approximately twenty percent of the American workforce is going through menopause, and yet without adequate treatment, many women are left without support.

 Stigma isn’t merely an invisible force of taboo and silence; it has real-life consequences.
 Research is underfunded because of the pervasive and insidious idea that women should simply tolerate the symptoms.
 Women are too often disinclined to speak with their bosses or colleagues about what is going on because of the fear that they will be discriminated against.
 And most of the cultural conversation about menopause treats it like a joke.
 As long as menopause continues to be a taboo, stigmatized topic, women won’t have the information and support they need during this critical time.

 Working Through the Stigma

 Fortunately, the stigma of menopause is slowly eroding.
 Since menopausal women are among the quickest-increasing workplace demographics, support networks are starting to pop up, often on a company-by-company basis.
 Celebrity women are beginning to publicly speak out about menopause, whether they love it or hate it.
 And companies are starting to realize the necessity for more menopause-oriented technology.

 Individually, we can help combat the stigma of menopause.
 If you have symptoms, don’t tolerate them silently.
 Reach out to your doctor for support.
 Keep looking for solutions until you find them.
 Vaginal dryness is one of the most common symptoms of menopause.
-Find out about the clinical evidence that shows Membrasin® products can help restore moisture so that you get the most out of menopause.
+Find out about the clinical studies showing Membrasin® products can help support natural moisture so that you get the most out of menopause.